takenobu-hs/ghci-hexcalc/README.md

 #### Logical operations

-Numeric literals applied to function of this package is inferred as B type.
+Numeric literals applied to functions of this package are inferred as B type.

 ```
 ghci> 0xff .& 6